Solar Panels In Louisiana

 When properly installed, especially in hurricane-prone areas like Florida, the strict installation regulations ensure that solar panel systems are as safe as the rest of your home and roof.
 In many circumstances, the added reinforcement actually helps the home and roof fare better in a hurricane than a home without solar panels.
 Of course, as in any natural disaster, anything can happen and there is no way to guarantee your solar panels won’t sustain damage or be ripped up along with the roof.

-How much do solar panels cost?
+How do solar panels work?

-How much electricity do solar panels produce?
+How are solar panels made?

 How efficient are solar panels?